Merriam Press Author Guidelines

 —Joseph Pulitzer, (1847-1911) American journalist

 Merriam Press provides its authors with a professional service, with years of experience in the field of publishing to each and every project.
 Starting in 1968, the company has grown and developed over time and has now earned its place of honor in the industry.
-The owner of Merriam Press brings his in-depth and expert knowledge of military history to each book project and its author.
+The owner of Merriam Press brings his in-depth and expert knowledge of publishing and military history to each book project and its author.
 And it is precisely this unique and special quality that sets Merriam Press apart.
 When it comes to telling the tales of our veterans, the larger commercial publishing houses just can't compete.
 A publisher who takes pride in his work.
 Merriam Press brings rare and valuable personal stories of our nation's unsung heroes to print, professionally and accurately.
 Every story is important and every story gets the personal attention and care it deserves; a sense of caring and commitment to each author which is often lacking when dealing with most larger commercial publishing houses.

 Knowledge, experience, caring and commitment ... the package deal at Merriam Press.